 We started the day at Summit Bicycles, a LBS (local bike shop) in Los Gatos, CA where we did the whole meet-and-greet, checked out test gear, and then divvied ourselves up in groups.
 After fueling up with caffeine and pastries, we headed to Santa Teresa County Park in San Jose—an epic destination with miles of craggy singletrack, gravely fire roads, and basically, massive shredage spots.

 We spent the morning, covering some basics, joking, chatting, you know, the whole #camplife thing.
-Amy Garrahan our buddy and Patagonia Rep was sporting the Schralp 2-in-1 Bike Shorts and was fielding compliments left and right.
+Amy Garrahan, our buddy and Patagonia Regional Sales Manager, was sporting the Schralp 2-in-1 Bike Shorts and was fielding compliments left and right.
 We broke for a bite, but quickly hopped back on our bikes for some afternoon pump track carnage…

 Skills & Drills